aashnajoshi/Django/Notes.md

 ```bash
     pipenv install
 ```
-This creates a virtual environment with the name of Base Directory followed by some random characters in *C:\Users\{user_name}\.virtualenvs* location.
+- This creates a virtual environment with the name of Base Directory followed by some random characters inside: *C:\Users\{user_name}\.virtualenvs*

 ### Installing Packages
-- To install a package:
 ```bash
     pipenv install {package_name}
 ```